Hazegard/Goauld-doc/content/en/04-client/06-jump.md

 ```

 > [!NOTE]
-> Although this command is simply :
+> This command is simply:
 > ```bash
 > ssh -oProxyCommand="tealc ssh [AGENT_NAME] -W %h:%p [REMOTE_SERVER]" (-i ./id_ed25519)
 > ```

-Although it simply wraps the underlying SSH ProxyCommand, it provides convenience for repeated jump connections.
+It wraps the underlying SSH ProxyCommand, providing convenience for repeated jump connections.

+### Flags

+- `--scp`: route the jump connection through `scp` instead of `ssh`
+- `--log`: record the session to a log file
+- `--[no-]print`: print the generated command instead of running it